 Here is a Chicago FedLetter with Stefania D'Amico on how much of the current round of monetary-policy tightening has already passed through to the macroeconomy.
 It uses an updated version of our recent paper on anticipated monetary policy to take account of tightening that occurred in advance of actual policy-rate changes through the expectations channel.
 (Data are as of August 2023.)

 "What Does Anticipated Monetary Policy Do?" was published in the Journal of Monetary Economics.

-"Credit Risk, Liquidity, and Lies" is forthcoming in the International Journal of Central Banking.
+"Central Counterparties and Systemic Liquidity Risk" was published in the International Journal of Central Banking.

 Here is a little note on how monetary policy affected the performance of the stock market during the first two years of the pandemic.

 An updated and much-revised version of "Securities Financing and Asset Markets: New Evidence" is available.

 I discussed Schmid, Valaitis, and Villa's "Government Debt Management with Real and Nominal Bonds" at the Bank of Canada/SF Fed conference on fixed-income and macro-finance research in Ottawa in May.
 Slides available here.